 Diarrhea in Dogs

-Symptoms or Clinical Signs
+Symptoms of Clinical Signs

-Diarrhea it could be ongoing – your dog may have to relieve himself way more often than normal.
-If your dog is still a puppy diarrhea could actually be life threatening, particularly because it leads to dehydration.
+The main symptom of diarrhea is that the stool is not firm; sometimes, it can be just a little “soft” or runny, while other times, it can be completely watery.
+It could be ongoing in bad cases of diarrhea – your dog may have to relieve himself way more often than usual.
+If your dog is still a puppy, diarrhea could be life-threatening, mainly because it leads to dehydration.

 Things such as:

 - Blood in diarrhea – Take it seriously if you see blood in a bowel movement.
 This could be indicative of a bigger problem.